 We are made up of experts from a variety of fields - epidemiologists, economic and infectious disease modelers, physicians, economists, and health department representatives - working in partnership with leaders at the US Centers for Disease Control and Prevention.

-Now in its third year, CAMP has published a variety of high-impact scientific papers that tackle tough public health questions and has released interactive web tools that guide decision-making.
+Now in its fourth year, CAMP has published a variety of high-impact scientific papers that tackle tough public health questions and has released interactive web tools that guide decision-making.

 Explore our website to learn more about our work and the CAMP team.
 Thank you for visiting!This work is supported by The Centers for Disease Control and Prevention [Grant #5 NU38 PS004646]